wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   * The `get_ids` method has been removed.

 * ACL templating has been modified: when generating multiple ACLs with one template, ACL were separated with ``\n``.
 They are now separated with ``:`` (colon). ``\n`` is not interpreted anymore.
 You should hence replace any ``\n`` with ``:`` in your ACLs.
 * `xivo-provisioning` now uses `wazo-auth` to authenticate all requests and uses HTTPS.
 It is no longer possible to deactivate authentication.
 Therefore, all calls to the REST API will need to be made using HTTPS and a token generated with `wazo-auth`.
 * `xivo-provd-cli` has been updated to remove the username and password command line arguments since they are no longer used.

+Consult the `19.02 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10009>`_ for more information

 19.01